alpernebbi/depthcharge-tools/README.rst

 Depthcharge-Tools
 =================
-This project is a collection of tools that ease and automate interacting with depthcharge_, the ChromeOS bootloader.
+This project is a collection of tools that ease and automate interacting with depthcharge_, the Chrome OS bootloader.

-Depthcharge is built into the firmware of ChromeOS machines, uses a custom verified boot flow and usually cannot boot other operating systems as is.
-This means someone who wants to use e.g. Debian_ on these machines need to either replace the firmware or work their system into `the format depthcharge expects`_.
+Depthcharge is built into the firmware of Chrome OS boards, uses a custom verified boot flow and usually cannot boot other operating systems as is.
+This means someone who wants to use e.g. Debian_ on these boards need to either replace the firmware or work their system into `the format depthcharge expects`_.
 These tools are about the latter.

-Right now these are developed on and tested with only one arm64 machine, so only that is explicitly supported.
-However, it will probably work with ARM machines just by adding an entry in the `machine database`_.
-Support for `x86 machines`_ is very limited at a fundamental level and even those parts are untested.
+Right now these are developed on and tested with only one arm64 board, but everything will attempt to work on other boards based on my best guesses.
+Support for `x86 boards`_ is very limited at a fundamental level due to a lack of understanding on my part.

 .. _depthcharge: https://chromium.googlesource.com/chromiumos/platform/depthcharge
 .. _the format depthcharge expects: https://www.chromium.org/chromium-os/chromiumos-design-docs/disk-format#TOC-Google-Chrome-OS-devices